 Ever wonder how there's so many "healthy food fad diets and products" but we keep getting more and more sick? more obese? more out of touch with real food?

 Our health problems really don't stem from obsessing over carbs or fats or proteins.
 They also don't just stem from the fake food on the market.

 In the land of plenty, our behavorial health issues stem from something not many of us are taught: to be positive about food.

 I tell everyone from my best friend to my clients: It's just as bad to eat cookies all day every day as it is to eat apples the same way.
-Anything can be good for you just like anything can be bad.
+We need a variety of foods to be well and we all have a different balance.

 #foodisourfriend started off as a rebuttal I'd give people every time they brought negativity around food.
 But it evolved into a life philosophy and lifestyle brand.